d13g4/vivado-git/README.md

 ### Installation in Linux

-Add `init.tcl` (or append the relevant lines if you already have something in it) along with the `scripts` directory to your Vivado installation  directory, to the scripts section (Example: `Vivado/201x.x/scripts`).
+Add `init.tcl` along with the `scripts` directory directly to your Vivado installation directory.
+(Example: `Vivado/201x.x`).
+The `scripts` directory should be merged with the `scripts` directory of your vivado installation.

 ### How it works